yendiston/myFirstWebsite/README.md

 //Overall I had fun.
 Even as hard and frustrating as it is as a beginner for now, I truly had fun learning and ATTEMPTING to understand what was right and wrong with what I did.

 IF someone actually decides to check this out, I would very much appreciate feedback and pointers on how I could improve possibly something such as my "handwriting" or the way I organised/wrote the mess in the HTML, CSS, and JS files.
+(Download index.html, style.scss, script.js, and the images.)
 Thank you for checking this out!
 (Whether it is me from the future or someone out there~)  (~￣▽￣)~